Narigo/scalajs-fun/README.md

 A simple change is done in this video.
 The main function gets renamed to `LabeledSlider` and then a new `main` is written that uses this renamed function.
 In our case, the `logic` function is used for this as `main` is reserved for the ScalaJS export.

+## Video 18 - Multiple independent instances of a component